 As Criminal-Lawyer-Perth, we have advised and represented clients in the most difficult of circumstances, whether during the investigation stages or at trial.
 We work closely with clients to find the right approach to confront and resolve their legal problems and to protect their interests.
 In preparing your defence we routinely access a wide range of specialists including former investigators and bankers, hand-writing experts, forensic accountants and auditors and tax accounting specialists.

 We will assist you in ASIC Investigations and S19 Examinations, and prepare and conduct your defence if you are charged with any ASIC offence or other allegations including money laundering, tax evasion, bank, cheque and credit card fraud and forgery offences.If you have been charged with a corporate crime or you are, or suspect that you are under investigation then call us on 0422 656 589 to make an appointment with one of our experienced criminal lawyers to discuss your case.

 The above represents information only and is not to be taken as providing legal advice.
 It is purposely written in non-technical legal language in order to be understood by a wide audience of people from all types of backgrounds.
-If you want to know more about this topic you are advised to contact us or call one of our criminal lawyers directly on 0422 656 589, or speak to a lawyer of your choosing.
+If you want to know more about this topic or need help choosing an experienced criminal lawyer, you are advised to contact us or call one of our criminal lawyers directly on 0422 656 589, or speak to a lawyer of your choosing.